 - “My supervisor would just tell you the same thing that I’m telling you.”

-When customers hear statements like these is exactly the point I am hearing escalation.
+When customers hear statements like these is exactly the point I hear escalation.
 The response from the customer is often something like this.
 “I need to speak to your supervisor, please.”

-The customer escalated because the language created a barrier in the customer’s mind.
-The only way around the barrier is to escalate, as far as the customer is concerned.
-When a customer hears, “That would be something you need to speak with the dentist about.
+The customer escalated because the language created a barrier in the consumer’s mind.
+The only way around the fence is to escalate, as far as the customer is concerned.
+When a client hears, “That would be something you need to speak with the dentist about.
 I have no way of knowing that information.” they feel pushed into a corner.
 They want help, and they don’t think the person on the phone can or will help.
 So, they feel provoked to take action to help themselves.